Xenocrypt/OpenStatesParser/README.md

 -OpenStatesParser.StateDifferenceFinder(ID1, ID2), which generates a list of votes where the legislators with OpenStates IDs "ID1" and "ID2" voted differently.

--OpenStatesParser.MatrixMaker(filename=YOURFILENAME, write=yes), which generates a roll call matrix with the information in OpenStatesParser.VoteDict.
-If you specify write='yes', then the matrix is written using csv.writer to the specified file name, so the file name should end in '.csv'.
+-OpenStatesParser.MatrixMaker(filename=YOURFILENAME, write='yes'), which generates a roll call matrix with the information in OpenStatesParser.VoteDict.
+The default is the matrix is then written using csv.writer to the specified file name, so the file name should end in '.csv'.
+If you'd rather not write the file, just specify 'write' as anything other than 'yes', and it will just return the matrix.

 Note: I used my Sunlight apiikey as the default.
 If you intend to use the library often, please get your own at http://sunlightfoundation.com/api/